norac1243/Bike-Rental-System-using-CPP/README.md

 # Bike Rental System with C++
-## DemonstratesConcepts of the Object Oriented Paradigm
+## Demonstrates Concepts of the Object Oriented Paradigm

-This project was created in my second year of Computer Engineering in collaboration with Abigail Fernandes.
-It uses some of the Object Oriented Techniques.
+This first version of this project was created in 2021.
+Source code:
+ER Diagram: